Religion in Indonesia: Interfaith relations

 There is, however, indications that religious conflicts regarding the building of places of worships have more to do with business interest than in religious issues.
 For example, the dispute over a Bethel Injil Sepenuh Church (GBIS) in Jakarta was due to land dispute dating back to 1957, while the Indonesia Christian Church (GKI) Taman Yasmin dispute in Bogor was due to the municipal government plan to turn the church's area into a business district.
 The Taman Yasmin Church in Bogor has been upheld and protected by Supreme Court of Indonesia, but the mayor of Bogor refused to comply with the court ruling.
 A positive form of relations has also appeared in society, such as the effort from six different religious organisations to help the 2004 tsunami victims.
 In 2011, the interfaith 'Indonesia Sunni and Shia Council' (MUHSIN) was established.

 In 2017, the blasphemy trial of Basuki Tjahaja Purnama (Ahok) received international attention.
 In 2016, at a campaign stop during the capital city's gubernatorial election, Ahok stated some citizens would not vote for him because they were being "threatened and deceived" by those using the verse Al-Ma'ida 51 of the Qur'an and variations of it.
 After a university lecturer, Buni Yani edited the video containing his speech, widespread protests against him ensued, culminating in his controversial imprisonment in May 2017.
 The Joko Widodo administration responded by banning the Indonesian chapter of Hizb ut-Tahrir.
 Subsequent government attempts, particularly by the country's intelligence agency (BIN), in curbing radicalism has been called an attack on Islam by some sectarian figures.

 Census data regarding religion

-Religion was a census variable in the 1961, 1971, 1980, 1990, 2000, 2010 and 2018 and in various intercensal surveys.
+Religion was a census variable in the 1961, 1971, 1980, 1990, 2000, and 2010 and in various intercensal surveys.
 Being deemed divisive, the 1961 census data regarding religion was not published.
 In 1971, three groups of Christians were recorded: Catholic, Protestant and other.
 The U.N.
 Demographic Yearbook 1979 only lists data collectively for all Christians.
 In the 2000 census, only Catholics and Protestants were available as categories.

-The drop in the Catholic population between 1990 and 2000 was due to the secession of East Timor.
+Note: the drop in the Catholic population between 1990 and 2000 was due to the secession of East Timor in 1999.

 Religious composition by ethnic group (2010 Census)

-In 2018, based on data from the BPS stated that 86.7% of Indonesians are Muslims, 10.72% Christians (7.6% Protestants, 3.12% Roman Catholic), 1.74% Hindu, 0.77% Buddhists, 0.03% Confucians and 0.05% Others.
+In 2024, based on civil registration data from Ministry of Home Affairs, 87.09% of Indonesians are Muslims, 10.45% Christians (7.38% Protestants, 3.07% Roman Catholic), 1.67% Hindu, 0.71% Buddhists, 0.03% Confucians and 0.04% Folk and others.